 The ASUS RT-AC88U didn't impress us in the short distance, line of sight test.

 But it did do quite well in the obstructed version of the test, finishing at the top of the pack.

 Moving on to the medium distance tests, the ASUS RT-AC88U did a decent job, though it finished roughly in the middle of the pack in both tests.

 In the line of sight and obstructed tests, the ASUS RT-AC88U put up scores of 204 Mbit/s and 186 Mbit/s, respectively, average among the group.

 Finally, we did the long-distance throughput test.
-The ASUS RT-AC88U did very well, delivering an average rate of 37 Mbits/s — the fourth-fastest of the entire group.
+The ASUS RT-AC88U did very well, delivering an average rate of 37 Mbits/s — the fourth-fastest among our favorite WiFi routers.

 Our final metric, Range, is responsible for the remaining component of the total score — 15%.